A Bunch Of Social Issues Related To Texting

 Texting has replaced a ton of conversations that people used to have over the phone.
 We're probably not going back to the old ways anytime soon.
 As a form of communication texting has a mix of pros and cons compared to speaking on the telephone, and I don't place any value judgment on it either way.
 For people who are scared of talking on the phone though, this is a blessing and curse.
-Sure, they get a avoid a lot of nerve-racking conversations by conducting them through text instead, but when they do have to use the phone it makes it that much more daunting.
+They get to avoid a lot of nerve-racking conversations by conducting them through text instead, but when they do have to use the phone it makes it that much more daunting.

 People's writing skills going down the toilet when they text

 Among people who consider proper spelling, punctuation, and grammar important, texting some of their friends can really make them lose faith in humanity.
 My thoughts on this are that all things being equal, you usually come across better if your writing is well put together.
 However, in non-professional situations fussing over every last comma and capitalized letter will strike many people as anal-retentive and unnecessary.
 As long as the other person can grasp your meaning, it doesn't matter that you wrote something like "u" instead of "you".
 It's also just easier to make typos on a little touch screen.